Lukes back in lineup for Blue Jays in Game 4 | Globalnews.ca

-BRONX – Nathan Lukes will play in left field and bat second for the Toronto Blue Jays in Game 4 of their American League Division Series against New York.
+BRONX – Blue Jays outfielder Nathan Lukes returned to the Toronto lineup Wednesday night for Game 4 of the American League Division Series in New York.

+Lukes, who will bat second, was given the start in left field.
+He’s hitting .286 in the series with three RBIs.

-Davis Schneider, who started in left in a 9-6 loss to the Yankees in Game 3, will be available off the bench.
+Davis Schneider played in left field in a 9-6 loss to the Yankees in Game 3.
+He was available off the bench in Game 4.

-Reliever Louis Varland will start for Toronto against New York rookie Cam Schlittler.
+Reliever Louis Varland was scheduled to start for Toronto in a bullpen game against New York rookie Cam Schlittler.

+“That’s one thing that’s really good about this team is we’re good at turning the page,” Lukes said in a pre-game availability. “(The) clubhouse is where it needs to be and we’re ready to go.”

-The Yankees need a home win in the evening matchup to force a decisive fifth game at Rogers Centre on Friday.
+The Yankees needed a win to force a decisive fifth game at Rogers Centre on Friday.

+Earlier Wednesday, injured Blue Jays shortstop Bo Bichette jogged in the outfield.
+He’s not on the series roster as he recovers from a knee sprain that he suffered a month ago.

+Bichette has yet to start baserunning drills or face high-velocity pitching.
+His availability for potential future series remained uncertain.

 New York won the American League pennant last year but lost to the Los Angeles Dodgers in the World Series.